garrandall/popular-music-data/tracks/free-man-in-paris-joni-mitchell.md

 And no one's future to decide
 You know I'd go back there tomorrow
 But for the work I've taken on
 Stoking the star-maker machinery
 Behind the popular song

 I deal in dreamers and telephone screamers
 Lately I wonder what I do it for
 If I had my way
 I'd just walk through those doors
-And wander down the Champs-ÃlysÃ©es
+And wander down the Champs-Ãlysées
-Going cafÃ© to cabaret
+Going café to cabaret
 Thinking how I'd feel when I find
 That very good friend of mine

 I was a free man in Paris